knro/indiwebmanager/README.md

 # Systemd configuration

-The provided file `indiwebmanager.service` is an example *systemd service file* that can be used to run `indi-web` as root.
+The provided file `indiwebmanager.service` is an example *systemd service file* that can be used to run `indi-web` as *pi* user.
+If your username is different please edit the file and change the username first.

-`indiwebmanager-pi.service` is another example of service file.
-In this case `indi-web` will run as *pi* user.

 Copy your preferred service file to `/etc/systemd/system`: